 The group policy settings put in place by your system administrator might interfere with some scenarios that need to temporarily modify power setting values (such as the sleep scenario).

 PwrTest automatically generates multiple logs for each execution in .log (plaintext), .xml (format varies per scenario), .wtl (WTTLog), and .etl (ETW trace) log formats.

 To be able to use all PwrTest Scenarios, you must first provision a test computer for testing using Visual Studio and the WDK.
-For more information, see Configuring a Computer for Driver Deployment, Testing, and Debugging.
+For more information, see Provision a computer for driver deployment and testing (WDK 8.1), or Provision a computer for driver deployment and testing (WDK 8).
 Some scenarios require the power button driver that is part of Windows Driver Testing Framework (WDTF).
 WDTF (and the included power button driver) is automatically installed when you provision a system for testing using Visual Studio and the WDK.
 For information about WDTF, see Windows Device Testing Framework (WDTF) (Windows Drivers).